Allethrium/wavelet/readme.md

 Wavelet

-Wavelet is a courtroom video appliance designed to avoid shortcomings and pitfalls of prior modernization attempts.
+Wavelet is a local video appliance leveraging other projects such as UltraGrid designed to avoid shortcomings and pitfalls of prior modernization attempts.

 It does so by: